-I had a couple of interesting discussions to say the least with a couple of friends about NaNoWriMo and generally, they were quite pissed off at me at the end.
+I had a couple of interesting discussions to say the least with a couple of friends and I decided to share my thoughts on NaNoWriMo.
+Generally, they were quite pissed off at me at the end.
 Let me explain…

 What is it?